kaykakaraka/CV_2022/README.md

 - I prioritise promoting genuine interest as I think everyone learns and performs better when they are enjoying themselves

 **Head of English at Tennis Avenue Academy** 2015 - 2022
-- I used an ability to think at a high level to plan the curriculum for English for the whole school
+- thinking at a high level to plan the curriculum for English for the whole school
 - communication skills were essential in teaching classes
 - careful and empthetic communication were essential in giving feedback and promoting growth